 Quartz is the most common mineral in the continental crust of Earth, its average content ranges from 58% to 63% (weight percent).
 It is rather hard, harder than steel or regular glass, seven on the Mohs scale.
 It is generally transparent and resistant against most chemical, especially acids, so it is very usefull to store dangerous chemicals in quartz containers.
 And in nature it is found in virtually thousands of different forms, colours and structures.
 Some varieties shows rare optical effects, triboluminescence, and piezoelectricity.
 On the other hand it is so common, it almost exclusively forms the sand dunes of deserts.

 Quartz is generally a part of many rocks.
 A rock composed of different chemical substances tends to decompose when it is weathered.
 The least resistant component is gone first, destabilizing the whole structure.
-Quartz is generally the most resistant component, so it will remain when all other components are soluted by the water and transorted away.
-But while it is resistant against chemical weathering, it is also brittle and mechanical forces of erosion make sand of the quartz, which is ofted sedimented again.
+Quartz is generally the most resistant component, so it will remain when all other components are dissolved by the water and eroded (transported away).
+But while it is resistant against chemical weathering, it is also brittle and the mechanical types of weathering shatter it until it is sand.
+So most sand is actually compsed of quartz grains, which is subsequently sedimented again.
 Glued together by quartz it forms a quartz sandstone called quartzite, which is probably the most durable of all rocks.

-However, there is still a common way of soluting quartz, but this tends to happen underground, not on the surface.
-Thermal groundwater with a certain Eh-pH chemistry is able to solute quartz and transport it.
-Often the Eh-pH values change and the quartz is deposited somewhere else.
-As thermal waters often form convection cells, the water slowly but continually flows collecting certain minerals on its way and transporting them to a certains point of its course.
+However, there is still a common way of dissolving quartz, but this tends to happen underground, not on the surface.
+Thermal groundwater with a certain Eh-pH chemistry is able to dissolve quartz and transport it in solution.
+Often the Eh-pH values changes and the quartz is deposited somewhere else.
+As thermal waters often form convection cells, the water slowly but continually flows collecting certain minerals on its way and transporting them to a certain point of its course.
 Typically the place of deposition is some kind of subterranean space.
-Common are gas bubble in basalt, which form round holes of all shapes.
+Common are gas bubble in basalt, which form rounded holes of various shapes.
 Other spaces are all kinds of clefts, often they are filled with material the same speed they are opened by tectonic forces.

 |Image: amethyst geode still in the rock.|